sumit0593/sumit0593/README.md

-# Hi there, I'm an AI Engineer! 👋
+# Hi there, I'm an AI Powered full stack developer! 👋

 I specialize in building intelligent applications using **Python** and **Generative AI**.
 My current focus is on mastering **System Prompts**, structured data extraction, and LLM integration.